neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 Invalid login information.
 ```

-Now, can I use `%n` to write to that location? `%n` writes the number of characters printed so far by this `printf()` statement, to the pointer specified.
-If we move to the 9th address, the number of characters will be sent to the start of the input buffer, making `test eax, eax` pass.
-Therefore, `A%9$n` should send 1 (the letter A is the only character printed so far) to the address at location 9.
+Now, can I use `%n` to write to that location?
+If we move the `%n` to the 9th argument (address), the number of characters will be sent to the start of the input buffer, making `test eax, eax` pass.
+Therefore, `A%9$n` should send 1 (the letter A is the only character printed) to the address at 'argument' 9.
 ```
 > ./logmein
 user = 0x1c83010